lrestj/mirantb/.github/README.md

 ##### ✌ Welcome to my repo.
 Feel free to look inside for an inspiration or just for fun.
-######  This is still work in progress.
-Hyprland config is saved in Hyprland tag commit.
+This is still work in progress.
+My last Hyprland config is saved under Hyprland tag commit.
 For now my primary focus is Sway WM.

 ## ⚙️ Initializing a git bare repository
 ```